-The table above highlights the impact of the State's statutorily committed payments to PERS and TRS with the payments representing between 8.9 and 18% of forecast revenue.
-When combined with state debt obligations and state reimbursement obligations the annual payment represent between 19.7 and 26.8% of available revenue.
+The table above highlights the impact of the State's statutorily committed payments to PERS and TRS with the payments representing between 4.8 and 5.7 percent of forecast revenue.
+When combined with state debt obligations and state reimbursement obligations the annual payments represent between 7.7 and 9.7 percent of available revenue.
 This level of commitment of State general fund revenue is significant in determining any additional capacity.